astraut-solutions/easy-risk-register/docs/SECURITY.md

 ### Data Encryption

-All risk data stored in browser local storage is encrypted:
+Persisted risk data can be encrypted in browser local storage:
-- Uses AES-GCM encryption with 256-bit keys via the Web Crypto API
+- Uses AES-GCM encryption with 256-bit keys via the Web Crypto API (when available)
-- Each encryption operation uses a randomly generated initialization vector
+- Each encryption operation uses a randomly generated 12-byte initialization vector (IV)
-- Encryption occurs before data is saved to localStorage
+- Encrypted values are stored as base64 of `IV || ciphertext`
-- Encryption key is stored separately with additional protection
+- The encryption key is stored in LocalStorage under `easy-risk-register-key` (base64-encoded raw key material)
+- When Web Crypto is unavailable, the app falls back to unencrypted LocalStorage (and uses in-memory storage during SSR)

+For details, see `docs/architecture/secure-data-storage.md`.

 ### CSV Import Security